 - a) After gaining the couples' consent (and consent to use an assessment), administer a paper/pencil copy of the assessment to the couple.
 Have them complete the assessment independent of one another (i.e., they are not to complete the assessment together) and return their answer sheets to you.
 Have them agree and promise not to discuss the assessment until you schedule an appointment to meet with them together. - b) Review/score the instrument and draft a brief written assessment report regarding the results.
+A sample format for the report is found within one of your readings (Appendix B of the Hays text).
 Part of the report may indicate some suggestions for how to enhance their relationship.
-Upload a copy of the answer sheets and the report to Blakboard by the deadline indicated on the course schedule. - c) Meet with the couple to present and interpret your report and process the results.
-Audio record your meeting with the couple and upload your audio file to the appropriate spot on Blackboard.
+Upload a copy of the answer sheets and the report to Canvas by the deadline indicated on the course schedule. - c) Meet with the couple to present and interpret your report and process the results.
+Audio record your meeting with the couple and upload your audio file to the appropriate spot on Canvas.
 Larger files (such as audio) may take a while to upload.
 Please be patient.
 This is the desired method for submitting this assignment.
 If necessary, you may upload your recording to a secure cloud storage site (like Dropbox or Google Drive).
 Then, copy and paste the necessary link in the appropriate place on Bb.
 Make sure that you have given me permission to access the recording, but do not set the permission for just anyone to gain access to the recording.
-Please do not use a site like YouTube or other public file sharing site to submit this assignment. - d) Submit a written critique of your performance (a link for this element, with specific questions to be answered, will be available on Blackboard).
+Please do not use a site like YouTube or other public file sharing site to submit this assignment. - d) Submit a written critique of your performance (a link for this element, with specific questions to be answered, will be available on Canvas).